V-Sekai/manuals/decisions/20211031-client-and-mast.md

-# Proposed: Client and Mast
+# Draft: Client and Mast

 ### Context and Problem Statement